msobanjo/courseware/topics/ansible/modules/inventory/README.md

 ```

 ## Inventory Parameters
-Inventory parameters are additional properties which can be configured in the inventory file which can change things like:
+Inventory parameters are additional properties which can be configured in the inventory file.
+It can change things like:
 - The user to connect to the machine as
 - Which private SSH key to use
 - The port to connect on, if you aren't using SSH on port 22
 - The connection type - maybe you aren't using SSH at all and want to run the tasks locally or in a Docker container

 ### Applying to a Host
-Inventory parameters can be applied on per-host basis, in the example shown here `inventory_parameter` would be replaced with whatever parameter you would like to use:
+Inventory parameters can be applied on a per-host basis.
+In the example, `inventory_parameter` would be replaced with whatever parameter you would like to use:
 ```ini
 foo.example.com inventory_parameter=value
 bar.example.com inventory_parameter=value